akshatsinha2002/firehound_thread_format/README.md

 * Use thread_format_yu.txt for YU Forum.

 #Cautions
-* You can add you name to cedits,
+* You can add your name in credits,
 * Do not remove any credited person which is already included by Firehound Community.
 You might suffer if you do.

 #How to use - XDA Forum
-* copy all content of thread_format_xda.txt for creating thread on XDA Forum.
+* Copy all content of thread_format_xda.txt for creating thread on XDA Forum.
-* Create a thread and paste all the conetents you copied in body.
+* Create a thread and paste all the contents you copied in body.
 * Upload you Firehound ROM to androidfilehost(recommended) or any other site you prefer and copy the link of Firehound ROM.
 * Edit line number 100, paste the link of your Firehound ROM in [URL=''].
 EX: [URL='http://androidfilehost.com/:']
 * Edit line number 135, paste the link of your Open Source Kernel you used to compile the Firehound ROM in [URL=''].
 EX: [URL='https://github.com/CyanogenMod/android_kernel_cyanogen_msm8916']